 Bay is situated on the west coast of Stewart Island.
 It has approx.

-beach and feel at one with nature!
+feel at one with nature!

 provide an opportunity to discover kiwi habitat, listen to a kiwi